ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> So long as a person is capable of self-renewal they are a living being.
+> All achievements, all earned riches, have their beginning in an idea.
 >
-> - Henri Frederic Amiel
+> - Napoleon Hill
 <!-- END_JOKE_SECTION -->